 The answer depends on where you are in your marketing business, the size of your company or organization, who your target market is, and what you are selling.
 ALL of these factors have to be taken into consideration when figuring out your marketing plan.
 However, no matter what size you are, no matter what you sell or who your market is, there is one VITAL component that can make or break your marketing efforts and investment.
 You can have the best marketing channels and a huge budget, but if this ONE component is missing, your marketing strategies will fail.

-You are likely implementing several different marketing strategies, from social media, to emails and PR.
-Therefore, writing down all that needs to take place and when it all should happen will make it much easier to do what you need to do to stay consistent and get results to your bottom line.
-A marketing schedule makes it especially easy for you and your team to collaborate and work together towards the goals of the business or organization...
+You’re likely implementing several different marketing strategies, from social media updates to emails and press releases.
+Writing down all that needs to happen and when it should happen will make it much easier to stay consistent and results-oriented.

-Even if you don't have anything written down in the form of a formal plan, you can still take advantage of the many benefits of reviewing what you've done so far.
-Here are 5 reasons why reviewing and revising is so vital to creating and maintaining success and obtaining big results in your work and life...
+Reviewing your life plan is an extremely valuable practice.
+Oftentimes, you don't really know if something is working or not until you step back and analyze it.
+Even if you don't have anything written down, you can still reap the benefits of reviewing what you've done.
+Here are five reasons why reviewing and revising is vital to creating and maintaining success while obtaining big results...

-I learned the hard way that you can't always get things exactly as you plan.
-In fact I still don't get it.
-By nature, I am a planner.
-I love to make plans.
-I have big business growth plans, to my meditation plan, down to planning out how I am going to clean and organize my closet!
+I learned the hard way that things don’t always go exactly as planned.
+I am a planner and I love making plans...business plans, meditation plans, even plans on how to clean and organize my closet!